 Storing leftovers

-Now that you’ve read through this comprehensive smoked turkey guide, it’s time to gather your ingredients, your apron, and prepare to be amazed!
+Now that you’ve read through this comprehensive smoked turkey guide, it’s time to gather your ingredients and get to work!

 Print